Setting up a Revocable Living Trust with LegalZoom

-Also, I determine how much time he should spend with the each side of the family at a minimum.
+Also, I determine how much time he should spend with each side of the family at a minimum.
 I determined a successor trustee and a guarantor and asked that all major decisions go between both.
-By doing so I can insure that both my side and my wife’s side of the family have a say in our son’s upbringing.
+By doing so I can ensure that both my side and my wife’s side of the family have a say in our son’s upbringing.

 3) We can also decide when he takes over the trust.

-In our case we have determined 25 years old.
+In our case, we have determined 25 years old.
 By then our son will hopefully be competent enough to not blow all of his inherited assets on a car, bars, etc. I almost argued we push this age to 28 or even 30 as I truly don’t believe men grow up and begin to make stable decisions until that age (on average).

-4) We can determine how much money he gets as a “salary” or “pay out” starting at age 18 until age 25.
+4) We can determine how much money he gets as a “salary” or “payout” starting at age 18 until age 25.

 For instance, we wrote that he could use $30,000 for a gap year if he has a plan, i.e. is traveling around the country or world or living at home working to better himself by pursuing art, music, or starting a business.
 We also stated that we would like him to pursue higher education during those years at some point.

 5) We have started to accumulate wealth and we would like to protect it.

 We can place our home, retirement accounts, life insurance, after-tax accounts, and even this website in the trust.
 Then if we die, we know it will all go to our son in an efficient manner (and his trustee if under 25 years old).
 I also just realized we can determine who and how people get money in the tragic situation where my wife, my son, and I all die.

 6) We can determine what the trustee can and can’t use the money for.